Second Battle of Ypres: Battle of St. Julien (24 April – 5 May)

-Captain Francis Scrimger of the 2nd Canadian Field Ambulance may have passed the order to use urine to counteract the gas, on the advice of Lieutenant-Colonel George Nasmith.
 Soldiers realised they were being gassed and many ran as fast as they could.
 An hour after the attack began, there was a 1500 yd gap in the Allied line.
 Fearing the chlorine, few German soldiers moved forward and the delay enabled Canadian and British troops to retake the position before the Germans could exploit the gap.

 After the first German chlorine-gas attacks, Allied troops were supplied with masks of cotton pads soaked in urine; it had been discovered that the urea in the pad neutralised the chlorine.
 The pads were held over the face until the gas dispersed.
 Other soldiers preferred to use a handkerchief, sock or flannel body-belt, dampened with a sodium bicarbonate solution and tied across the mouth and nose, until the gas passed.
 Soldiers found it difficult to fight like this and attempts were made to develop a better means of protection against gas attacks.
 By July 1915, soldiers received efficient gas masks and anti-asphyxiation respirators.
 Private W. Hay of the Royal Scots arrived in Ypres just after the chlorine-gas attack on 22 April 1915:

 We knew there was something was wrong.
 We started to march towards Ypres but we couldn't get past on the road with refugees coming down the road.
 We went along the railway line to Ypres and there were people, civilians and soldiers, lying along the roadside in a terrible state.
 We heard them say it was gas.
 We didn't know what the Hell gas was.
 When we got to Ypres we found a lot of Canadians lying there dead from gas the day before, poor devils, and it was quite a horrible sight for us young men.
 I was only twenty so it was quite traumatic and I've never forgotten nor ever will forget it.

 — Private W. Hay of the Royal Scots.

-The French soldiers were naturally taken by surprise.
-Some got away in time, but many, alas! not understanding the new danger, were not so fortunate, and were overcome by the fumes and died poisoned.
-Among those who escaped nearly all cough and spit blood, the chlorine-attacking the mucous membrane.
-The dead were turned black at once.
-About 15 minutes after letting the gas escape the Germans got out of their trenches.
-Some of them were sent on in advance, with masks over their heads, to ascertain if the air had become breathable.
-Having discovered that they could advance, they arrived in large numbers in the area on which the gas had spread itself some minutes before, and took possession of the arms of the dead men.
-They made no prisoners.
-Whenever they saw a soldier whom the fumes had not quite killed they snatched away his rifle and advised him to lie down "to die better."

-— The Daily Chronicle (26 April 1915).